Tchernobill/Confluence/misc/misc import.md

 **Long-term**:

 - Sets up his transition to [[The Redeemer]] phase
-- Establishes precedent for sanctuary's non-hierarchical structure
+- Establishes precedent for hideout's non-hierarchical structure
 - Begins his reputation as teacher rather than tyrant

 ### **Technical Details**